launchdarkly/node-server-sdk/README.md

 ## Supported Node versions

-This version of the LaunchDarkly SDK has been tested with Node versions 6.14 and up.
+This version of the LaunchDarkly SDK is compatible with Node.js versions 12 and above.

 ## Getting started

-Refer to the [SDK reference guide](https://docs.launchdarkly.com/docs/node-sdk-reference) for instructions on getting started with using the SDK.
+Refer to the [SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/node-js) for instructions on getting started with using the SDK.

 ## Learn more

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
-You can also head straight to the [complete reference guide for this SDK](http://docs.launchdarkly.com/docs/node-sdk-reference).
+You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).

 The authoritative description of all properties and methods is in the [TypeScript documentation](https://launchdarkly.github.io/node-server-sdk/).